CDLUC3/mrt-cloudhost-pub/README.md

 Historically, this code implemented acloudhost server for lightweight cloud emulation on directoryfor content stored at UNM.

 This library contains tools that are useful in supporting the Merritt Storage Services.

-## Dependencies

-- _Get more info from David_

-## Used By

-This code is used by.

-- _Get more info from David_
+*This code is intended to be deprecated since all Merritt cloud providers are now S3 API compliant.*

 ## For external audiences
 This code is not intended to be run apart from the Merritt Preservation System.